quintanar401/kdb-wc/README.md

 ## kdb-srv

 The core of the library is `kdb-srv` component.
-It allows users to execute arbitrary queries either via an Ajax http request or via a websocket.
-It supports string and binary protocols for websockets and json, xml and sting data formats.
+It allows users to execute arbitrary queries either via an Ajax http(s) request or via a websocket/secure websocket.
+It supports string and binary protocols for websockets and json, xml and string data formats.

-`kdb-srv` can be used with the default .z.ph handler.
+`kdb-srv` can be used with the default .z.ph handler(and/or -E flag).
 You may need to add `fix-json` attribute if your .z.ph fails to process queries like 'json? query' or if you want to use cross domain (CORS) requests.

 Websockets allow you to connect to any server not just the default one.
 You can even load your page as 'file://' and still be able to use them.
 You should though set the correct ws handler on the target server because the default .z.ws does nothing - use `srv.q` as an example.

-Some exotic http request methods are supported including cross origin requests (xhttp) and JSONP.
+Some exotic http(s) request methods are supported including cross origin requests (xhttp) and JSONP.

 xhttp requests require the server side support - you need to set `Access-Control-Allow-Origin` header. .h namespace can be automatically patched via `fix-json` attribute.

 JSONP requests also require the server side support (they are not restricted like xhttp requests but the server need to be aware of them).
 Your server (and your optional query prefix) must accept (\`id;query) string as an argument and return `KDB.processJSONP("id",jsObject)` string as the response. `fix-json` will inject the default implementation into
 .h namespace (jsp? prefix - it is also the default prefix in this case).

+For secure connection using xhttp or jsonp provide the server name with the protocol prefix: `https://srv.com`

 Example:
 ```